Ventura Expungement Lawyer

 certain crimes, including serious sexual offenses against children.

-the petition to determine whether or not you qualify for expungement.
+then use the petition to determine whether or not you qualify for expungement.

 Appearing at the court hearing: This is where the judge will make their final decision, so it is important